cilium/cilium.io/src/posts/10-05-2017-bpf-updates-02/index.md

   - xdp
   - updates
   - bpf-updates
+ogSummary: `This is issue 02 of the regular newsletter around BPF written by Alexander Alemayhu.
+It summarizes ongoing development, presentations, videos and other information related to BPF and XDP.
+It is released roughly once a week`
 ---

-{{preview}}

-This is issue 02 of the regular newsletter around BPF written by Alexander Alemayhu.
-It summarizes ongoing development, presentations, videos and other information related to BPF and XDP.
-It is released roughly once a week

-{{/preview}}

 This is issue 02 of the regular newsletter around BPF written by Alexander Alemayhu.
 It summarizes ongoing development, presentations, videos and other information related to BPF and XDP.
 It is released roughly once a week.